Art Heist Experience

 Culver City, CA 90230

-Audience groups (maximum 35 patrons) will walk on a set route and meet various suspects one at a time, questioning them for ten minutes or so.
+Audience groups (maximum 35 patrons) will walk on a set route and meet various suspects one at a time, questioning them for ten minutes.
 Each suspect has an angle, most of which are variations on “I could have done it, but I didn’t.”

 We’re looking for diverse casting.
 All of the characters are real people, and they’re all white guys.
 But there are plenty of good actors out there who aren’t white guys, and we’re casting this show to be as diverse as possible.
 We want performers who can embody the energy of the characters.
 We don't care about whether someone physically resembles the actual people they’re portraying in the slightest.
 Anyone of any age, ethnicity, gender identity, sexual orientation, etc. is eligible for any role.